Southern Asia 1917: Mesopotamian Campaign

 14 Dec 1916–24 Feb 1917 Second Battle of Kut▲

-British forces under General Frederick Maude slowly begin undermining the Ottoman position at Kut by crossing the Hai and overrunning the south bank of the Tigris.
-On 9 February they attack across the Tigris, securing the Dehra Bend northwest of Kut over the following days.
-From here they advance on Kut, forcing the Ottomans to abandon the town on the 23rd for fear of being cut off.
+In December 1916 British forces under General Frederick Maude slowly began undermining the Ottoman position at Kut by crossing the Hai and overrunning the south bank of the Tigris.
+On 9 February they attacked across the Tigris, securing the Dehra Bend northwest of Kut over the following days.
+From here they advanced on Kut, forcing the Ottomans to abandon the town on the 23rd for fear of being cut off.

 23 Dec 1916–21 Feb 1917 Recapture of the Sinai Peninsula▲

-The British and ANZAC mounted troops of the Egyptian Expeditionary Force attack and defeat the Ottomans at Magdhaba in the Sinai desert in December 1916.
-From here they advance on Rafa, on the Palestinian border, capturing it in January.
-Then, together with Indian mounted units, they send a raiding party to Nekhl in the center of the Sinai Peninsula in February, driving out the remaining Ottoman garrisons.
+The British and ANZAC mounted troops of the Egyptian Expeditionary Force attacked and defeated the Ottomans at Magdhaba in the Sinai desert in December 1916.
+From here they advanced on Rafa, on the Palestinian border, capturing it in January.
+Then, together with Indian mounted units, they sent a raiding party to Nekhl in the center of the Sinai Peninsula in February, driving out the remaining Ottoman garrisons.

 Famine broke out in the Allied-occupied state of Persia as crops failed due to drought and imports of foodstuffs were disrupted by the war.
 As a result Persia's population fell to some eleven million due to malnutrition and disease - implying between one and eleven million died, depending on which estimates for Persia's pre-war population are chosen.

 Mass demonstrations broke out in Petrograd, capital of the Russian Empire, in March (late February in the Julian calendar) in response to economic and social problems, compounded by the strain of World War I. After a few days, the mutinous Russian Army sided with the revolutionaries, forcing Tsar Nicholas II to abdicate in favor of a Provisional Government under Prince Georgy Lvov.